-The genus Sempervivum was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.
+The genus, Sempervivum L., was described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.
 He wasn’t the first to name the genus as they had been known long before.

-Plants of the World Online by Kew lists 51 species in the Sempervivum genus (as of 2-22-21 when I last updated this page). it is a member of the plant family Crassulaceae with 26 genera.
+As of 11-20-21 when this page was last updated, Plants of the World Online by Kew lists 52 species in the Sempervivum genus. it is a member of the plant family Crassulaceae with 36 genera.
 Those numbers could change as updates are made (and likely will).

 There are several great websites online about Sempervivum, I will just add a few of their links instead of doing a big write-up.
 I am not an expert, by far.
 I just like growing plants, taking a lot of photos, and writing about them.
 This is a parent page for the Sempervivums I have grown.